stakater-archive/StakaterCloudDocs-Archived/content/sre/gitops/environments.md

 ## Application promotion

 To promote application from one environment to another, you will need to bump image and chart version of environment.
 You can do so by picking these versions from previous environment.

+This guide assumes that application is already on-boarded on environments.For more information on application onboarding [Click Here](https://docs.cloud.stakater.com/content/sre/onboarding/application-onboarding.html)

 ### Promote chart version